So which of your Lord's favours do you deny?

 Take a few deep breaths and sit comfortably then:

-as any sound arises: say to yourself mentally - God's favor
+as any sound arises notice it: say to yourself mentally - God's favor

-as any image in your mind arises: say to yourself mentally - God's favor
+as any image in your mind arises notice it: say to yourself mentally - God's favor

-as any thought about a person, place, or thing arises: say to yourself mentally - God's favor
+as any thought about a person, place, or thing arises notice it: say to yourself mentally - God's favor

-when you become aware of your breath: say mentally to yourself - God's favor
+when you become aware of your breath notice it: say mentally to yourself - God's favor

-when you become aware of any body sensation (pleasant or unpleasant): say mentally to yourself - God's favor
+when you become aware of any body sensation (pleasant or unpleasant) notice it: say mentally to yourself - God's favor

 Do this practice for twenty minutes each morning and each evening.